0ut5ider/Eagle_Scanner_Misc/GPS_bag_to_GNSS/README.md

 - `--chunk-duration, -d`: Duration of each chunk in seconds (default: 20.0)
 - `--inspect, -i`: Inspect bag file structure without conversion

+### Coordinate Handling

+The converter preserves the original coordinate values from the GPS data:

+#### Direction Indicators
+GPS messages contain direction indicator fields ('N'/'S' for latitude, 'E'/'W' for longitude) that should determine coordinate signs.
+However, in the current dataset, these direction indicators are empty.

+#### Current Behavior
+- **Latitude**: Preserved as positive values (North)
+- **Longitude**: Preserved as positive values (as found in source data)
+- **Example Output**: `43.599 79.554` (original values maintained)

+#### Optional Corrections
+The code includes commented-out logic for:
+1. **Direction Indicator Processing** - Would apply negative signs based on 'S' and 'W' indicators if they were populated
+2. **Geographic Validation** - Would automatically correct longitude signs for North American coordinates

+These can be uncommented if coordinate correction is needed for specific use cases.